 Is any road a candidate for traffic calming?

-How does my community request traffic calming?
+How does my community initiate traffic calming in our neighborhood?

 Who decides on the traffic-calming plan?

-What types of physical measures can be used?
+What types of measures can be used?

 Who pays for these measures?